 How can we maintain and restore biodiversity in a changing world?
 My research explores drivers of plant and lichen diversity at multiple scales in both natural and restored systems.

-I use botanical field studies across large geographic areas, often in combination with remote sensing techniques, to examine the relative influences of management practices, landscape context, disturbance, and the local environment on communities.
+I use field studies across large geographic areas, often in combination with remote sensing techniques, to examine the relative influences of disturbance, management practices, landscape context, and the local environment on communities.
 My research is grounded in the natural history knowledge and experience I have gained over many years working as a field botanist and ecologist in several regions of North America.

-Currently, I am working in collaboration with the USDA Forest Service’s Regional Ecology Program to analyze interactive effects of fire severity, historical disturbance regimes, and spatial disturbance heterogeneity on plant and lichen communities in the Sierra Nevada.
+Currently, I am working in collaboration with the USDA Forest Service’s Regional Ecology Program to analyze interactive effects of fire severity, historical disturbance regimes, and spatial disturbance heterogeneity on post-fire plant and lichen communities in the Sierra Nevada.

 I envision my research program as part of a larger movement to broaden conservation management and restoration ecology into a predictive science, where tools are available to help managers use landscape context, site environment, and plant functional traits to guide practices.

 Examples of questions that guide my research :

 How do plant and lichen functional traits respond to landscape context and disturbance history?
 Can functional differences between early successional species and late-successional species be used to inform management and restoration practices?

 What factors shape the abundance, diversity and distributions of biological soil crust lichens?

 Soil-dwelling lichens are an important component of biological soil crusts (the living, breathing skin of the earth), and contribute significantly to biodiversity in arid and semi-arid regions.
 These organisms play important ecological roles, such as preventing wind erosion and the invasion of exotic grasses.
 They have been little studied, in part because of their cryptic nature, and their distributions and environmental niches are often poorly understood.
 I have worked on collaborative studies of soil crust lichen communities in sagebrush country of central Oregon as well as the Ozarks.